Afrotype/danfo/fontbakery/fontbakery-report.md

  * U+212E ESTIMATED SYMBOL: not included in any glyphset definition
  * U+2153 VULGAR FRACTION ONE THIRD: not included in any glyphset definition
  * U+2154 VULGAR FRACTION TWO THIRDS: not included in any glyphset definition
- * U+2190 LEFTWARDS ARROW: try adding one of: symbols, math
+ * U+2190 LEFTWARDS ARROW: try adding one of: math, symbols
- * U+2192 RIGHTWARDS ARROW: try adding one of: symbols, math
+ * U+2192 RIGHTWARDS ARROW: try adding one of: math, symbols
  * U+2194 LEFT RIGHT ARROW: try adding one of: emoji, symbols, math
  * U+2195 UP DOWN ARROW: try adding one of: emoji, symbols, math
  * U+2196 NORTH WEST ARROW: try adding one of: emoji, symbols, math